kiorq/coup/README.md

 **Other Players**

 The first row represents the other three players in the game (players 2-4).
 You can observe their coin count and facedown cards.
-Once revealed, their color and name will be exposed.
+Once revealed (lost influence), their color and name will be exposed.

-A player labeled "👻 Exiled" has all their cards shown.
+A player labeled "😵 EXILED" has all their cards revealed and will no longer participate in the game.

-When it's a player's turn, the label "🤖 Playing" will appear beneath them.
+When it's a player's turn, the label "🤖 PLAYING" will appear beneath them.

-**Player 1**
+**Player 1 (You)**

 Below the other players is your section, labeled "Player 1 (You)."
 You'll see the coins you have left and your two cards.
-These cards are always visible to you, and once revealed, their opacity will change.
+These cards are always visible to you, and once revealed (lost influence), their opacity will change making them more transparent.

 **Status and Action Bar**